IEEE-RAS-UnB/edubot/README.md

 ---
 Repository containing lessons materials and codes made by Project Edubot.

-Project Edubot is a project offered by the IEEE RAS Student Chapter at the University of Brasília.
+Project Edubot is a project sponsored by the IEEE RAS Student Chapter at the University of Brasília.
 All lessons are based on [Arcbotics tutorials](http://arcbotics.com/products/sparki/start/)

 *Contact us* [Facebook](https://www.facebook.com/ieee.ras.unb) | [Instagram](https://www.instagram.com/projetoedubot/) | edubotprojeto at gmail.com